rollbar/docs/tools/jira.md

 In order to connect Rollbar to JIRA, you must configure an Application Link between Rollbar and JIRA.

 * Go to **Settings --> Applications --> Application Links**, enter the URL `https://rollbar.com` and click **Create New Link**
+  * You may see "No response was received from the URL you entered - it may not be valid.
+Please fix the URL below, if needed, and click Continue."
+This is nothing to worry about.
+You can just click Continue and it will work.
 * In the form that appears, enter the following values:
   * Application Name: `Rollbar`
   * Application Type: `Generic Application`